BioH4z/Dockerfile_HOME-BIO/README.md

 ### 3.1 Prepare the Config file

 To run the pipeline, just manually change the "Config.txt" file to choose the correct options for your analysis.
-You can find an example of Config file on this repository.
+You can find an example of Config file in this repository.

 ### 3.2 - Download the databases